-If you want a .gif or .jpg Image which is in the same folder the code looks like:
+If you want a .gif, png or .jpg Image which is in the same folder the code looks like:

 We will use Notepad, which is built into Windows or gedit (Probably accessed as 'Text Editor' from the menu) in Linux to create our pages.
-Notepad is a very simple editor but it has the advantage that it has no formatting so what you see is what is in the file.
-It is also the program which is used by most Browsers to display the Source code if you ask to view it.
+Both are very simple editors but have the advantage that they have no formatting so what you see is what is in the file.
 Notepad is very basic and does not have proper drag and drop but does support the clipboard so you can Copy text off the Browser display and Paste it into Notepad and that is how we will start.
 Gedit is much more powerful and can highlight markup and look for matching parenthases and even check spelling.
 Windows has a free editor called notepad++ which is equally flexible.

 First however we need to plan a ahead and set up a Folder for the Web Pages.
 It needs to be easy to get at as it will be used a lot if you set up a site - I have used C:\My Web Site echoing the My Documents folder used by Windows as a default for Documents.
-An easy way to create the new folder is to open Explorer, select C:\, Right Click anywhere in the right hand pane which is displaying the contents of C:\, a menu will appear and click New -> Folder.
-You can rename a folder (or file) at any time by selecting it and right click -> Rename and editing the name which will be highlighted.
+Under Linux I have a separate drive partition called DATA and the site is in /media/DATA/My Web Site

 Secondly we need to name our "homepage".
-You will have noticed that when you go to a web site the entry page ("homepage") is rarely specified - there is just a / or sometimes just the folder - this is because the Server will deliver a default page in that case.
-There are usually a list of default pages it searches for - almost all search for index.htm, index.html, default.htm and default.html.
+You will have noticed that when you go to a web site the entry page ("homepage") is rarely specified - there is just a / or sometimes just the folder - this is because the Server will deliver a default page in those cases.
+There are usually a list of default pages they searches for - almost all search for index.htm, index.html, default.htm and default.html.
 We will use index.htm which is recognised by every Server I know.
-You do not have to request a site with Freeserve - every user has a "site" from the time of registration.
-This site is initialised with a default page present called index.html - we will delete or rename this after we have uploaded our first page.

 Thirdly we need the basic HTML and text for the page.
 The easiest way is to copy and edit the example above.
 Before starting print out this document or make sure you have this and any other Windows sized and positioned so you can move between then quickly.
 Then Select (highlight) the text for the example, Right Click and then click Copy to put the text on the clipboard.
-Open Notepad via the start Menu -> Programs -> Accessories -> Notepad.
-Right Click in the Window and Paste.
-Now do File -> Save As, Browse to the C:\My Web Site folder and save the file as index.htm.
-Notepad does not automatically wrap lines so do Edit -> Wordwrap to make life easy.
-You can now edit it, Paste more bits in etc and finally save it with File -> Save.
+Open Notepad or Gedit, Right Click in the Window and Paste.
+Now do File -> Save As, and save as index.htm in your chosen folder for the site.

-Whenever you want to see your changes first Save the file in Notepad, Click on the Browser icon on the toolbar to bring it to the front and do a Refresh to make sure it displays the changes you have just saved.
-In Netscape Refresh is called Reload.
+Whenever you want to see your changes first Save the file in Notepad/Gedit, Click on the Browser icon on the toolbar to bring it to the front and do a Refresh to make sure it displays the changes you have just saved.
+In Firefox Refresh is called Reload.
 This technique ensures you know exactly what your page will display like in a Browser and you can check what happens at different screen resolutions and when the user changes defaults like text size.
-You can even have Internet Explorer and Netscape Navigator open simultaneously to check you page - just remember to Save your changes and then Refresh/Reload in each Browser.
+You can even have Internet Explorer, Firefox and Chrome open simultaneously to check you page - just remember to Save your changes and then Refresh/Reload in each Browser.
 Most important of all one can check that all your local links work before uploading.
 It is also prudent to check any links to other sites.